 Properties of copied feature layers

-When collaboration participants receive copied feature layers, the properties and behaviors described below apply.
+When collaboration participants receive copied feature layers and feature layer views, the properties and behaviors described below apply.

 It is possible for you to enable editor tracking on some feature layers in a sending organization and leave other feature layers without editor tracking enabled.
 How editor tracking is applied in the receiving organization depends on the type of feature layer you send and whether you send from ArcGIS Enterprise or ArcGIS Online as follows: